Makalu Base Camp Trekking -19 Days

 • All necessary permits and government taxes covered

-• Accommodation provided throughout the mountain trek
+• Accommodation is provided throughout the mountain trek

 • Full board meals included in the mountain (breakfast, lunch, dinner)